While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 Recalling his relationship with Zeeke, it had been one of him giving and the spirit taking.
 To have received something in return was quite the surprise even if he had no clue why it was given to him in the first place, or how to use it.

-Putting the seed back in his pocket, he got up to put away the book and left the library.
+Putting the seed back in his pocket, he got up to put away the book and vacated the library.

 As if to contradict Troyle’s worries, the celebration progressed without a hitch.